marty90/netlytics/README.md

 You must specify which features to use, separately for numerical and categorical.
 Categorical features are encoded in a one-hot vector, so do not provide features with high cardinality.
 You can normalize the data before running the algorithm.

-The output of clustering is a Data Table, with an additional column indicating the cluster ID.
+The output of clustering is the input Data Table, with two additional columns: one reporting the employed features, and the other specifying the cluster ID.

 To run clustering, you must use the `run_clustering.py` script, with the following syntax:
 ```